September 18, 1902

-This truth-telling began on February 29, 2020, when a crowd of 200 gathered in Coos Bay for a soil-collection ceremony near the spot where 28-year-old Alonzo Tucker was killed.
+This remembrance began on February 29, 2020, when a crowd of 200 gathered in Coos Bay for a soil-collection ceremony near the spot where 28-year-old Alonzo Tucker was killed.
 Two jars of soil were collected.
 One jar was sent back to the Equal Justice Initiative to be displayed at their Legacy Museum and the other jar became part of a Coos History Museum exhibit.
 The soil was collected from three locations and each bit of soil told part of Alonzo Tucker's story.

 The first bit was gathered from the mudflats underneath the local docks.
 After being accused of sexually assaulting a White woman, Alonzo Tucker was arrested, and a mob formed with the intention of lynching him.
 In the midst of being transported away from the mob, Alonzo Tucker escaped and hid in the mudflats underneath the local docks.
 The mob stationed guards across town and kept watch throughout the night.
 This soil also holds where Alonzo Tucker was eventually found the next morning with the crucial detail being that he was discovered by two young boys.
 Meaning that just like a Southern lynching, this Oregon lynching had become so communal that even children were involved in the hunt for Alonzo Tucker.